visualization

 Example of Out of the Money

 Another example would be an investor buying a put option with a strike price of $7 on a stock currently trading at $10.
 This would also be an out of the money option.
-An investor might buy this kind of option with the belief that the stock will fall below the strike price before expiration.
+An investor might buy this kind of option with the belief that the stock may fall below the strike price before expiration.

 What’s the Difference Between In the Money and Out of the Money?

 The premium of an options contract involves two different factors: intrinsic value and extrinsic value.
-Options that have intrinsic value at the time they are written to have a strike price that is profitable relative to the current market price.
+Options that have intrinsic value at the time they are written have a strike price that is favorable relative to the current market price.
 In other words, such options are already in the money when written.

 Recommended: Popular Options Trading Terminology to Know